MaximevdHeijden/PNM-RFB-electrode/README.md

             git checkout v3.0.0

-5. You can now run the OpenPNM code files.
+4. You can now run the OpenPNM code files.
 It could be that you get errors due to missing software packages, the most common ones are discussed below:\
-      •	You need to install some dependencies using for example pip by entering the following command in AnacondaPrompt:
+      •	You need to install some dependencies, which can be found in this repository and need to be copied in your OpenPNM folder.
+The dependencies can be installed using for example pip by entering the following command in AnacondaPrompt:

             pip install -r requirements.txt

       •	numba.errors.
 This error cannot be solved by installing packages, but by disabling the module.
 Follow the path openpnm->algorithms->InvasionPercolation and comment out "from numba.errors import NumbaPendingDeprecationWarning".\
       •     Boundary conditions issue.
 When the program can is ran, the following error can pop up: "Another boundary condition was detected in some of the locations received".
 The solution is to comment out an if-loop.
 Follow the path
 OpenPNM->Algorithm->generic_transport and go the function “def_set_BC” and comment out the following if-loop "if np.intersect1d(pores, BC_locs).size".

+5. Before running the code, minor adjustments need to be made to the OpenPNM documentation, which can be found in the “ READ ME – OpePNM changes” file.

 6. Now the codes should work.